https://webassign.org

 Free-Response ( 1.0 marks) Whole-Paper View Save Problem

-We claim that momentum and angular momentum are conserved.
-Yet mostvo5r ;pa-a+il moving or rotating objects eventually slow- 5 ;a+lvoraip down and stop.
-Explain.
+We claim that momentum and angular momentum are c d2qnuzct9ct(0 tw )6ponserved.
+Yet most moving or rotating objects eventually slow down and stop.
+Ex9zt td0ct2p qc6nu )(wplain.

 Correct Answer: